enasequence/read_docs/prog_12.md

 The following fields must be provided:
 - STUDY: Study accession or unique name (alias)
 - SAMPLE: Sample accession or unique name (alias)
-- ASSEMBLYNAME: The unique assembly name.
+- ASSEMBLYNAME: The unique assembly name
-- COVERAGE: The assembly coverage.
+- COVERAGE: The assembly coverage
-- PROGRAM: The assembly program.
+- PROGRAM: The assembly program
-- PLATFORM: The sequencing platform.
+- PLATFORM: The sequencing platform

 The following fields can be optionally provided: